chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  **Prereq:** Identity Protection Requires P2 License, make sure old user risk are cleaned up

- **Comment:** Microsoft General recommendation is to require a password change.  but every security document from our incident response team says this is not enough and that blocks must be performed.
+ **Comment:** Microsoft General recommendation is to require a password change.
+Every security document from Microsoft incident response team says this is not enough and that blocks must be performed.
+This policy will block users that are flagged with a high user risk.

  **Log Analytics Queries (KQL) against AAD Signin Logs**
   * [Possible impact if all users are blocked with high user risk](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Log%20Analytics/Conditional%20Access%20Policy/User%20Scenerios/Possible%20impact%20if%20all%20users%20are%20blocked%20with%20high%20user%20risk.kql)